Stem cell therapy for Muscular Dystrophy

 Along with these mechanisms stem cells also reduce inflammation, improve the immune function and prevent further damage to the muscle cells.
 All these mechanisms together, result in a positive outcome and improved functions.

-Clinical results of Stem Cell Therapy at NeuroGen Brain and Spine Institute:-
+Clinical results of Cell Therapy at NeuroGen Brain and Spine Institute:-

 At NeuroGen Brain and Spine Institute, Mumbai we have treated over 700 patients with Muscular Dystrophy.